Current City of Hogansville Job Opportunities…

 Certified Police Officer - Night Shift

-To be successful as a police officer you should be able to perform a
+To be successful as a police officer you should be able to perform a broad range of responsibilities and establish a relationship of trust among the members of your department and community.

 Duties include: